Future of MelancholiaPhilipp Timischl: Molded, Salon of the Museum of Contemporary Art Belgrade21.3.–4.5.2025

 Text

-This intentional stylistic variety also has a number of unifying elements.
-The format of the works in Molded is identical, and they all have elaborate trims, so-called mouloura, which gives the series the look of a construction set for wall coverings and recalls typically French interior design.
+Despite this intentional stylistic diversity the series also has a number of unifying elements.
+The formats of the works in Molded are identical, and they are all trimmed with so-called ‘moulure,’ a kind of ornamental (wooden molding), which gives the series the look of a construction set for wall coverings and recalls typical French interior design.
 These decorative frames and paneling, inspired by traditional craftsmanship but industrially produced, are attached to the lower sections of the canvases as a recurring sculptural element.
-Instead of a clearly identifiable artistic signature, the works are unified by their external structure, which in turn raises questions about authorship, identity, and artistic ownership.
-Timischl deliberately challenges the notion of artistic authorship and originality, echoing strategies from 1960s minimal and conceptual art, by purchasing and using an industrial product, but then nonetheless signing his works as personal designs, even if they are made in such a way to make it impossible to exhaustively determine their authorship.
+Lacking consistent artistic style, the works are unified by their external structure, which in turn raises questions about authorship, identity, and artistic ownership.

-In addition to the Molded series, Timischl is also showing the two works Monochrome Siblings (2024).
-On the lower quarter of canvases made of tadelakt the artist has attached LED panels that play directly with the painting and with the idea of twins alluded to in the video.
-At first, the lower LED strip simply mirrors the colors of the canvas, creating the illusion of subtle motion.
-Soon, however, various pop-cultural and historical pairs appear, including the cartoon characters Chip n’ Dale, Hans Holbein’s the Younger’s ambassadors from his painting of the same name (The Ambassadors, 1533), Chucky, the murdering doll and his bride Tiffany, as well as Snoop Dogg und Martha Stewart.
+In addition to the Molded series, Timischl also presents the two works Monochrome Siblings (2024).
+On the lower quarter of canvases made of ‘tadelakt,’ a traditional Moroccan wall finish, the artist has attached LED panels that correspond directly to the paintings with a video piece alluding to the theme of twins.
+At first, the lower LED strip simply matches the colors of the canvas, creating an illusion of subtle motion.
+Soon, however, various pop-cultural and historical twins appear, including the cartoon characters Chip n’ Dale, the Ambassadors from Hans Holbein the Younger’s painting of the same name (The Ambassadors, 1533), Chucky, the murdering doll and his bride Tiffany, as well as Snoop Dogg und Martha Stewart.
+Here Timischl again appropriates pop-cultural imagery, this time more directly, but now the texts he adds to the famous couples depicted in the video are even more significant.
+While Timischl’s appropriation here is humorous, there remains an underlying sense of melancholy.

-Timischl’s series reflects Mark Fisher’s slow cancellation of the future” (2013), which builds on Jacques Derrida’s concept of hauntology — the idea that cultural elements from the past persist like ghosts, continuously reappearing in the present.
+Timischl’s series reflects what writer and philosopher Mark Fisher called the “slow cancellation of the future” (2013), an expression which builds on Jacques Derrida’s concept of hauntology — the idea that cultural elements from the past persist like ghosts, continuously reappearing in the present.
 Fisher argues that modernity’s goal-driven understanding of time has collapsed into an endless loop of recycled cultural and social forms, making true innovation seem impossible.
-In stylistic terms too, Timischl works with this point of reference, by drawing on different styles and epochs and generating a form of temporal ambiguity, thus not merely engendering a sense of disorientation but also playing a game of chance with the ideas of authorship mentioned above.
-In particular his text-based painting on the dubious obligation to go to school witnesses the insecurity of our time, anticipating not just The Future of Melancholia but a melancholic future in which stability and continuity oscillate as seemingly unattainable goals.
+Timischl works with this idea in stylistic terms too, drawing on different styles from multiple epochs and generating a form of temporal ambiguity that not only engenders a sense of disorientation, but also subverts established ideas about authorship.
+In particular, his text-based painting that questions the obligation to go to school reflects the insecurity of our time, anticipating not only a Future of Melancholia, but a melancholic future in which stability and continuity oscillate as seemingly unattainable goals.

-Timischl’s intricate classical designs and the unified dimensions of these works set them into dialogue with one another, while evoking memories of industrial precision as well as a nostalgic look back at mechanical prints and the past in itself, whose borders to the present are blurred.
-Molded draws on pop-cultural symbols from the past, creating a visual language that embodies the melancholic idea of a cancelled future.”
-Timischl’s series invites viewers into a fragmented world — his artefacts mirror a moment that swings between tradition and the contemporary, whereby the contemporary may already be the past.
+Timischl’s intricate classical designs and the unified dimensions of these works set them into dialogue with one another.
+Their construction evokes the precision of industrial production and the aesthetics of mechanical printing, with a nostalgic look at the past itself, whose boundaries with the present are blurred.
+Drawing on pop-cultural symbols from the past, Molded creates a visual language that embodies the melancholic idea of a “cancelled future.”
+Timischl’s series invites viewers into a fragmented world — his works reflect a moment that swings between the traditional and the contemporary, hinting that the contemporary may already be in the past.

 Future of Melancholia